Betting odds explained for Grand National

 Tip – Look out for bookmakers offering ‘BEST ODDS / GUARANTEED ODDS’.
 This is a great safety net.
 If you take a price and it drifts to a bigger one, that bookmaker will still pay you out at the bigger price.
-Take 8/1, if the horse wins at 10/1 you’ve be paid out at 10/1 (if you’ve placed a bet with a BIG bookie).
+Take 8/1, if the horse wins at 10/1 you’ll be paid out at 10/1.

 A lot can happen in the build-up to the Grand National.
 But the betting market really comes to life in the morning of the race, and in the hour/minutes before the race.